-- The Bose TV Speaker does not supports Bluetooth hands-free communication (HFP) for making and answering phone calls.
+- The Bose TV Speaker does not support Bluetooth hands-free communication (HFP) for making and answering phone calls.

 Remote Control: The Bose TV Speaker includes an IR remote control, supports HDMI-CEC (Consumer Electronics Control), and offers 3rd party remote programming.

 - IR Remote: The Bose TV Speaker comes with a simple IR remote control to operate the active soundbar speaker.
-The remote offers Power, Source, Volume, Mute, Dialog, Bass, and Bluetooth Pairing functions.
+The remote offers Power, Source, Volume, Mute, Dialogue, Bass, and Bluetooth Pairing functions.

 - HDMI-CEC: Thanks to support for HDMI-CEC, you can use your current TV remote to control the volume of the Bose TV Speaker.
 HDMI-CEC also allows the soundbar to detect a signal from your TV when turned on and automatically turns on too.